 Our mission is to build and maintain vital bore holes in Botswana.

-We have successfully reopened 3 bore holes, with water pumping 24 hours a day.
+We have successfully reopened 4 bore holes with large distances in between, with water pumping 24 hours a day.
 On a hot November day in 2016, we counted 562 unique elephant visits to one borehole.
-With elephants consuming 200 liters of water per day, our work has just begun.
+With elephants consuming roughly 5% of their body weight of water per day, our work has just begun.

 Ecotourism will be boosted when wildlife return to areas they once inhabited.